internet protocol administrator

 What is IP?

-IP stands for “Internet Protocol,” which is the set of rules that all computers must follow to successfully transfer data over the internet.
+IP stands for “Internet Protocol,” which is the rules all computers must follow to successfully transfer data over the Internet.

 When you check your email or look up the weather, data probably wasn’t transmitted straight from its source to your laptop.
-The internet today is too big for all computers to connect to each other directly.
-Instead, computers move data from router to router until, finally, it reaches you.
-The process of transmitting data is called routing, and the Internet Protocol helps make sure data is routed successfully.
+Today, the internet is too big for all computers to connect directly.
+Instead, computers move data from router to router until it finally reaches you.
+Transmitting data is called routing, and the Internet Protocol helps ensure data is routed successfully.

 How does the Internet Protocol work?